Imagick/imagick/README.md

 }
 ```

+5) NEVER directly serve any files that have been uploaded by users directly through PHP, instead either serve them through the webserver, without invoking PHP, or use [readfile](http://php.net/manual/en/function.readfile.php) to serve them within PHP.

 These recommendations do not guarantee any security, but they should limit your exposure to any Imagick/ImageMagick related security issue.

 # OpenMP